Emergency Preparedness, Response and Recovery Plan

 Southern Tasmania is facing increasing challenges from natural disasters and extreme weather events, ranging from bushfires to flash floods, and emergency biosecurity incursions.
 These events not only threaten human lives, property, and food supply, but also have significant impacts on biodiversity and agricultural natural capital assets.
 It is crucial that we enhance our preparedness and response to mitigate these risks effectively.

-NRM organisations play a critical role in supporting emergency preparedness and response and has developed an Emergency Preparedness, Response and Recovery Plan that serves as a strategic blueprint to enhance preparedness, response, and recovery measures pertaining to emergency events impacting biodiversity and agricultural natural capital assets.
+NRM organisations play a critical role in supporting emergency preparedness and response and have developed an Emergency Preparedness, Response and Recovery Plan that serves as a strategic blueprint to enhance preparedness, response, and recovery measures pertaining to emergency events impacting biodiversity and agricultural natural capital assets.

 The plan aims to provide information to assist integration of these crucial assets into emergency frameworks, and to mitigate risks, minimise damage, and expedite recovery processes for natural assets in the face of natural disasters.